 - Add dry ingredients until well mixed.

 - Add vanilla and chocolate syrup and mix until well blended.

 - Bake brownies for 45-50 minutes.
 Observe brownies, so you don't overbake them.

 - Add about 2 inches of water to a medium-size pot.
 Place a heat-proof bowl on top of the pan and add unsweetened chocolate to the bowl.

 - Turn heat to medium to low and melt the chocolate in the bowl.
 Stir chocolate constantly.
 Once the chocolate is melted, remove the bowl from the stovetop and set it aside.

-- Next, place sugar, milk, and butter in another pan and heat on the stove.
+- Next, place powdered sugar, milk, and butter in another pan and heat on the stove.
 Simmer on low heat for about 3-4 minutes until sugar dissolves.

 - Remove the sugar mixture from the stove.